armanisneaker/EscapeTheOffice/README.md

 # EscapeTheOffice

+W.I.P

-Simple game about escaping the Office non-cought by a Manager who wants to give you overtime.
+Simple game about escaping the Office not cought by a Manager -  who wants to give you overtime.

 ![](EtO.gif)